 Even if there was no corresponding criminal case (no prosecution) or the defendant was not convicted, the victim in the civil case will have an easier time of showing that the defendant is liable for committing the alleged abuse.
 That's because the standard of proof is lower in a civil case, compared with what must be proven in criminal court.
 In order to find the defendant civilly liable for abuse, the plaintiff only needs to show that it is more likely than not that the defendant committed the alleged wrongful act (the legalese phrase for this standard is "by a preponderance of the evidence").
 In a criminal case, on the other hand, the burden of proof requires the prosecution to prove guilt "beyond a reasonable doubt", which is a much tougher standard to meet.

 One potential hurdle in a civil lawsuit based on sexual assault is the statute of limitations.
-This is a state law that puts a time limit on the victim's right to file a lawsuit seeking damages from the perpretrator.
-A number of states have passed (or are considering) special time limits for civil lawsuits based on sexual assault or abuse, especially those involving victims who were minors at the time of the underlying incident, so talk to a personal injury lawyer to understand the statute of limitations deadline in your state, and how it applies to your potential case.
+This is a state law that puts a time limit on the victim's right to file a lawsuit seeking damages from the perpetrator.
+A number of states have passed (or are considering) special time limits for civil lawsuits based on sexual assault or abuse, especially those involving victims who were minors at the time of the underlying incident.
+A few states have even enacted so-called "lookback windows" that designate a special time period in which victims are allowed to file civil lawsuits over decades-old abuse.
+Talk to a personal injury lawyer to understand the statute of limitations deadline and other lawsuit-filing rules in your state, and how those laws might apply to your potential case.